Do Jumping Spiders Bite?

 If you get bitten by a jumping spider, the steps are mostly precautionary, since bites are usually mild:

-Clean the bite area: Wash the bite with soap and lukewarm water to reduce the risk of infection.
+• Clean the bite immediately.
+Wash the area with soap and warm water to remove any dirt or bacteria and reduce the risk of infection.

-Apply a cold compress: Use a cold pack or clean cloth with ice for 10–15 minutes at a time to minimize swelling and discomfort.
+• Apply a cold compress.
+Use an ice pack or clean cloth with cold water for 10–15 minutes to reduce swelling and discomfort.

 For most people, a jumping spider bite is minor, temporary, and requires only basic home care.
 Medical intervention is rarely needed unless unusual symptoms appear.